HumanAssisted/JACS/README.md

 Importantly, the verification can be done by third parties with root certificates, much like the signing authorities SSL.
 They also can serve as repositories for public keys, like PGP.

+JACs goal is to embed critical trust information within documents, enabling new architectures for data sharing.

 ## extensible